birzin/CSCI3390Project_1/README.md

   We chose \( 16^7 \) (268,435,456 trials) because each leading zero in the hash reduces the probability of success by a factor of 16.
 Since SHA-256 hashes are uniformly distributed, the probability of finding a hash with **7 leading zeros** in a single trial is 1/16^7.
 Therefore, on average, we expect to run \( 16^7 \) trials to find a valid nonce.

 ## (3)
+The sequential nonce generation may be more efficient for smaller numbers of trials as it can test every value in the range.
+Although the solution could be at the end of the range, it does not require the generation of random numbers.
+In contrast the random nonce generation may be more efficient for larger numbers of trials, since it is possible to get lucky and find a solution early instead of running through over a million possibilities for higher difficulties.